 Also Read: Cypress Tree of Kurjey where Guru Rinpoche left an Impression of his Body

-The cypress story of Baylangdra is fascinating and surprising.
-To discover the hidden treasures from Baylangdra, Guru Rinpoche planted his staff on the ground and wished that if the treasures were to be found the staff would grow into a tree and if not perish.
-No sooner did he want to than the staff grew into a fresh cypress plant.
-From a vantage point, you can see the fork at the top of the cypress tree, where Guru rested his palm against the walking stick.
-The tree is believed to house relics and confer blessings equivalent to five monasteries.
+The story of the Baylangdra cypress tree is both intriguing and surprising.
+It is said that to discover the hidden treasures from Baylangdra, Guru Rinpoche planted his staff on the ground and wished that if the treasures were to be found the staff would grow into a tree and if not perish.
+No sooner did he wish and plant it than the staff grew into a fresh cypress tree.
+If you look from a distance, the fork at the top of the cypress tree, where Guru placed his palm is visible.
+It is said that the tree contains relics and bestows blessings equal to those of five monasteries.

 The Tsenden Tsechu Festival of Baylangdra Nye